“Temptations of Saint Anthony”

 This is the central panel of a triptych of an oil on oak panel painting by the Flemish artist of the Early Netherlandish Painting school, Hieronymus Bosch, titled “Temptations of Saint Anthony” from circa 1501.

-This panel of the “Temptations of Saint Anthony” depicts Saint Anthony in blue as he is kneeling while being tormented by devils.
-He is pointing to the inside of the ruined tower where Jesus can be seen standing beside a miniature of his crucifixion.
-Bosch further accentuated the scene by adding the four basic universal elements of water, fire, earth, and air.
+In this central panel, Bosch depicts Saint Anthony, seen in blue.
+He is kneeling while being tormented by devils.
+Saint Anthony points to the inside of the ruined tower, where Jesus is standing beside a miniature of his crucifixion.
+Bosch further accentuates the scene by adding the four basic universal elements of water, fire, earth, and air.

 The depictions shown here are interpretations of demons as described in Flemish proverbs.
-Saint Anthony was one of Bosch’s favorite saints, for the torments he endured, and never balked from.
+Saint Anthony was one of Bosch’s favorite saints, for the torments he endured and never balked from.
 Prior biblical depictions often focused on more uplifting and positive depictions of the Virgin and Christ.
-Bosch, however, was inspired by darker images that were often found as gargoyles in church architecture or in prints of that day.
-He also produced a standalone painting on the subject in his later period.
+Bosch, however, was inspired by darker imagery, such as those seen on gargoyles in church architecture or in prints of that day.
+In his later period, Bosch produced a standalone painting on the subject.

 A triptych is a piece of art with three panels that are hinged together, often found in churches.
 Today, we know of sixteen triptychs that Bosch created, with eight still in existence.
 This one was created during Bosch’s middle period.
 It is one of the few pieces that was actually signed by him.
 This painting by Bosch was copied several times by other artists.
 We know of at least two copies that were made.